 If you have fish, birds, reptiles, or other small pets commonly kept in cages, cover up their tanks and cages with a blanket or towel to prevent any air-borne rodenticide particulates from entering their airspace.
 (If you are the owner of a pet bird, you may want to make a quick phone call to your veterinarian before beginning rodenticide treatment.
 Many birds species have a sensitive respiratory system and may be more susceptible to rodenticides through inhalation.)

 Overall, when using rodenticides with anticoagulants or other pet-toxic active ingredients, protection is the best the best policy.
 If your pets cannot access rodenticides or the rodents they kill, then you likely won’t have problems.
 Of course, in many households, closing off all access points to pets is easier said than done.
 Often times, the risk is simply unavoidable.
 Thankfully, there is an alternative.

 Here at EcoClear Products, we’ve made it our mission to create the best eco-friendly and highly-effective pest control products on the market today.
-With our MouseX®, RatX®, and RatRid™, rodenticides, we’ve fully eliminated health risks to humans and other animal species by making these rodenticides 100% non-toxic to all species other than the rodents they are designated to exterminate.
+With our MouseX®, RatX®, and RatRid™, rodenticides, we’ve fully eliminated health risks to humans and other animal species.
 If you are looking for a way to exterminate rodents and keep your family, your pets, and surrounding wildlife safe in the process, our engineers here at EcoClear Products have the solutions for you.
 Follow the links above to learn more about our safe and highly-effective rodenticides, and order yours online or from a retailer near you now!

 Want to learn more about keeping pets safe during rodent control?
 Our pest control professionals here at EcoClear Products would be happy to speak with you.
 Contact us to get in touch with a representative today!